input-output-hk/cardano-rt-view/doc/getting-started/install.md

 The next question is:

 ```
-"Input the names of the nodes (default are "node-1", "node-2", "node-3"):
+Input the names of the nodes (default are "node-1", "node-2", "node-3"), one at a time:
 ```

-From RTView's point of view, each external process that forwards its metrics to RTView, should be identified by a unique name.
-You can use any name you want (please note that name does not include spaces).
+From RTView's point of view, each `cardano-node` process that forwards its metrics to RTView, should be identified by a unique name.
+You can use any name you want (please note that name should not include spaces).

 The next question is:

 ```
-Indicate the port for the web service (1024 - 65535, default is 8024):
+Indicate the port for the web server (1024 - 65535, default is 8024):
 ```

 Please input the port RTView will use to display the web-page.
-For example, if you keep the default port `8024`, RTView will start the web server that listens on `http://127.0.0.1:8024`.
+For example, if you keep the default port `8024`, the web-page will be available on `http://127.0.0.1:8024`.

 The next question is:

 ```
-Connections shall be made via pipes (P, default way) or networking sockets (S)?
+Indicate how your nodes should be connected with RTView (pipes <P> or networking sockets <S>):
 ```

 Please choose the way how the nodes should be connected to RTView.
 If you selected `P`, you will be asked about the directory when pipes will be created:

 ```
 Ok, pipes will be used.
-Indicate the directory for them, default is "/tmp/rt-view-pipes":
+Indicate the directory for them, default is "/run/user/1000/rt-view-pipes":
 ```

 But if you chose `S`, you will be asked about the base port: